davidkastner/evoAllostery/README.md

 ### Installing dependencies
 In order to run these calculations, we will need to install some dependencies.
+First, we will need to install the core dependencies which include the latest versions of Python and GCC.
 The Ranganathan Lab has included a beautiful tutorial with the pySCA distribution.
 Completing the Ranganathan Lab pySCA installation tutorial will automatically install several other dependencies, including: numpy, scipy, argparse, wheel, and matplotlib.